Desorption

-Desorption is the physical process where a previously adsorbed substance is released from a surface.
-This happens when a molecule gains enough energy to overcome the activation barrier of the bounding energy that keeps it in the surface.
+Desorption is the physical process where adsorbed atoms or molecules are released from a surface into the surrounding vacuum or fluid.
+This occurs when a molecule gains enough energy to overcome the activation barrier and the binding energy that keep it attached to the surface.

-There are a lot of different types of desorption, depending on the mechanism that separates the adsorbate from the substrate; therefore there is no one equation that describes the process.
-Note that desorption is the opposite of adsorption, which differs from absorption because it refers to substances being stuck to the surface, as opposed to being absorbed into the bulk.
+Desorption is the reverse of the process of adsorption, which differs from absorption in that adsorption refers to substances bound to the surface, rather than being absorbed into the bulk.

-Desorption can occur after a reaction between a catalyst and an adsorbed compound; or during stripping or chromatography which are types of separation processes.
+Desorption can occur from any of several processes, or a combination of them: it may result from heat (thermal energy); incident light such as infrared, visible, or ultraviolet photons; or an incident beam of energetic particles such as electrons.
+It may also occur following chemical reactions such as oxidation or reduction in an electrochemical cell or after a chemical reaction of a adsorbed compounds in which the surface may act as a catalyst.

-Desorption mechanisms
+Mechanisms

 Depending on the nature of the adsorbent-to-surface bond, there are a multitude of mechanisms for desorption.
 The surface bond of a sorbant can be cleaved thermally, through chemical reactions or by radiation, all which may result in desorption of the species.